Last Updated on

 - Great for light pickups, jeeps, and SUVs

 Buying Guide: Things To Consider When Buying An All Terrain Tire

 Now that you know which the top terrain tires on the market today are, it’s time to look at some of the features that you need to consider before making your choice.
 This is important because while one tire may be better than another in some features there’s no tire that’s the best in every feature, and this means that you have to make your choice according to the features that are most important to you.

 1. Reinforced Tire

-A lot of all-terrain tires have internal steel pans which help to heighten their rigidity when going over rough terrain.
+A lot of all-terrain tires have internal steel pans that help to heighten their rigidity when going over rough terrain.
 The bands are typically wrapped in nylon, which is a durable fiber with high tensile strength.
 While this is a feature that makes all-terrain tires a lot more durable than normal highway tires, it also makes the tires a lot heavier.